PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

   `{"table": "Transformer loads", "name": "internal_node", "key" {"Node_Number": 103, "Subnumber": 1} -> 6`

 ## Secure Handling
 Mapping files enable the specification of custom mappings or filter functions.
 These functions can come from the `power-grid-model-io` library, be user-provided, or even supplied by third parties.
-To ensure security, we have implemented several measures and recommend best practices to prevent malicious code execution.
+To ensure security, we implemented several measures.
+Best practices are recommended to prevent malicious code execution.
 ### Safe Loading of Configuration Files
 We use the `yaml.safe_load` functionality from PyYAML library to load configuration files securely.
 This method prevents the execution of potentially malicious code during the loading process.
 ### Secure Function Handling